 Hiring remote workers can be a boon for small businesses, as it gives them an opportunity to hire from a bigger talent pool.
 Instead of confining their search to a local area, they can tap workers in other states and sometimes even other countries.

-However, out-of-state workers can pose a problem when it comes to group health insurance.
+However, employees working in multiple states can pose a problem when it comes to group health insurance.
 As we noted in our post about health insurance solutions for employees in multiple states, state-specific minimum participation requirements and varying multistate rules in the SHOP marketplace can make it impractical or even impossible for businesses to offer group health insurance when their workforce is scattered across state lines.

 The solution?
 Personalized benefits through the QSEHRA